-57 "2.
-Proposed Action and Alternatives methodologies.
-Essentially, a doubling of the size of the boiler would exceed the ""lifting"" limitations of high angle cranes.
-Though alternative specialized construction methodologies could be employed to overcome this limitation, they are exceedingly expensive and can be quite difficult to procure within a limited timeframe.
+Methodologies – Essentially, a doubling of the size of the boiler would exceed the "lifting" limitations of high angle cranes.
+Though alternative specialized construction methodologies could be employed to overcome this limitation, the alternative specialized construction methodologies are exceedingly expensive and can be quite difficult to procure within a limited timeframe.
 A single tower design is not a viable alternative due to the negative impact of attenuation and spillage combined with the structural limitations of increasing boiler capacity due to lifting constraints.
 The economics and engineering for a single 500 MW tower would be prohibitive.
-Depending on the height being proposed as an alternative, it furthermore might not reduce visual impacts in most settings, as many viewpoints would be impacted by both towers.
+Depending on the height being proposed as an alternative, the alternative furthermore might not reduce visual impacts in most settings, as many viewpoints would be impacted by both towers.
 The construction of two towers would also allow the Applicant to fulfill the two existing PPAs (i.e., construct two sets of generation facilities).
-Palen Solar Electric Generating System Draft SEIS 2-30 July 2013"
+Palen Solar Electric Generating System Draft SEIS 2-30 July 2013.

-58 "CHAPTER 3 Affected Environment 3.1 Introduction This chapter describes the affected environment for evaluating the PSEGS and other alternatives described in Chapter 2.
-The ""affected environment"" consists of the environmental and other conditions in the area that could be affected by the alternatives described in Chapter 2.
+CHAPTER 3 Affected Environment 3.1 Introduction This chapter describes the affected environment for evaluating the PSEGS and other alternatives described in Chapter 2.
+The "affected environment" consists of the environmental and other conditions in the area that could be affected by the alternatives described in Chapter 2.
 Chapter 3 of the PSPP PA/FEIS describes the affected environment for the PSPP and alternatives considered in that document.
 Much of that discussion remains relevant to the PSEGS because: (1) the PSEGS utilizes the same primary site and therefore could impact substantially the same range of resources and resource uses; and (2) environmental conditions have not changed since publication of the PSPP PA/FEIS for many of the resources and resource uses that could be affected.
 As such, much of Chapter 3 of the PSPP PA/FEIS does not require supplementation or revision in this Draft SEIS.
 However, some elements of the PSEGS differ from elements considered in the PSPP PA/FEIS and some environmental conditions have changed since the PSPP PA/FEIS was published.
 Accordingly, this chapter includes, with respect to the PSPP PA/FEIS, the following: (1) verification of the environmental and other conditions that have not changed; (2) revisions to discussions of conditions that have changed; and (3) descriptions of resources and resource uses not identified in the PSPP PA/FEIS that could be affected by the PSEGS, such as those in the vicinity of the proposed gen-tie line reroute and the natural gas line.
-Palen Solar Electric Generating System Draft SEIS 3.1-1 July 2013"
+Palen Solar Electric Generating System Draft SEIS 3.1-1 July 2013.

-59 3.
-Affected Environment 3.1 Introduction This page intentionally left blank Palen Solar Electric Generating System Draft SEIS 3.1-2 July 2013
+3. Affected Environment 3.1 Introduction This page intentionally left blank Palen Solar Electric Generating System Draft SEIS 3.1-2 July 2013.